Maid of Honor Speech for Sister

 "Hello, everyone.
 I'm Maya, and I am fourteen years older than my sister Brianna, which means I watched her come home from the hospital as a baby, helped teach her to read, and drove her to soccer practice before she could even spell 'maid of honor.'

 I've been called her second mother.
 I've been called her babysitter.
 Today, I get to be her maid of honor, and I want to be clear: this is the best role I've ever been given.
+Because a big age gap doesn't mean you missed out on being sisters—it means you got a front-row seat to someone becoming themselves, one chapter at a time.

+Brianna, I am so proud of the woman you are—and so grateful I got to witness every step.
 Everyone, please raise your glasses to Brianna and Kevin—a love story I am honored to have had a front-row seat to.
 To the couple!"

 11. Step-Sister / Blended Family Speech